 Summer studentship awards give young researchers a chance to make a difference

-Our Summer Studentship Award Program encourages the next generation of talented young researchers to pursue careers in women’s and children’s health.
-In 2022, we supported 21 students and their projects across six faculties.
+Our Summer Studentship Award Program encourages the next generation of talented young researchers to pursue careers in children’s and women’s health.
+In 2023, we supported 15 students and their projects across four faculties.
 Thank you to the Stollery Children’s Hospital Foundation and the Alberta Women’s Health Foundation for funding our amazing students!

 Below are highlights of just three of these impactful summer projects.